Loot-Foundry/helianas-harvesting/README.md

         // The creature type which can drop this item.
         // Note this is case sensitive and is upper cased.
+        // Defaults to "All"
         creatureType: "Aberration",

-        // Crafting DC for the item
+        // Crafting DC for the item (Defaults to 5)
         dc: 5,

+        // True if the item is flagged for crafting (Defaults to false)
+        crafting: true,

-        // True if the item is edible
+        // True if the item is edible (Defaults to false)
         edible: false,

-        // True if the item is volatile
+        // True if the item is volatile (Defaults to false)
         volatile: true,

-        // True if this is a unique drop from a boss (see bosses)
-        bossDrop: true,

         // An array of all creature names which can drop this item if bossDrop is true.
-        bosses: ["Big Monster", "Bigger Monster", "Biggest Monster"]
+        bosses: ["Big Monster", "Bigger Monster", "Biggest Monster"] });

-    });
 }
 ```